Can biotin help treat MS?

-A French study showed that people with MS who had been treated with biotin found that their vision had improved.
+A French study showed that people with MS who received biotin as a treatment found that their vision had improved.

 Other health benefits and precautions of biotin

-Large doses of biotin appear to reduce the symptoms of MS but may affect tests for other conditions.
+Taking large doses of biotin may affect tests for other conditions.

 For example, biotin has been known to interfere with thyroid testing, suggesting that some people had Graves' disease, a serious thyroid condition, when they did not.

-Reports in The New England Journal of Medicine have suggested that taking biotin supplements could lead to falsely high measurements of:
+Reports in The New England Journal of Medicine have suggested that taking biotin supplements may interfere with hormone levels, thyroid levels, and prostate tests.

-However, in order to ensure accurate readings, a person being treated with biotin should stop taking it 3 days before having a blood test.
+In order to ensure accurate readings, some experts recommend that a person who is receiving treatment with biotin should stop taking it 3 days before a blood test.

 Causes and symptoms of MS

-People with MS may also develop emotional and cognitive difficulties, such as depression, forgetfulness, loss of concentration, and poor judgment.
+People with MS may also develop emotional and cognitive difficulties, such as depression, forgetfulness, loss of concentration, and impaired judgment.

 Current medical treatments